keegango/lsqpy/README.md

 	z = Variable() # A scalar variable

 	x == y # Fails
-	x == z # Ok
+	x == y[0:3,:] # Ok, we dropped the last row from y making it 3-by-10 x == z # Ok
-	y == 0 # Ok

 ### Sum of squares expressions
-The objective of least-squares problems are sum of squares expressions, which are made by summing the square of each entry in one or more affine expressions.
-For example,
+Sum of squares expressions are created by summing the square of each entry in an affine expression.
+If you have an affine expression, a sum of sqaures expression can be created by calling the function sum_squares as shown below.

 	x = Variable(4)
-	sum_sq_expression = sum_sq(x)

-In this case, we sum the squares of the entries of x, which turns out to be the length of x squared!

-You can form sum of squares expression by:
-* Calling sum_sq on an affine or variable
-* Multiplying another sum of squares expression by a positive scalar
-* Adding two sum of squares expressions together

-For example,

-	# 'A' is a constant matrix and x,y are variables.
-	sum_sq_expression = sum_sq(A*x-y) + 100*sum_sq(x)
+	sum_sq_expression = sum_squares(x)

+Sum of squares expressions can also be created by combining two other sum of squares expressions with +, or by multiplying a sum of squares expression by a non-negative scalar.

+	y = Variable(18)
+	z = Variable(20)

+	sum_squares(y) + sum_squares(z) # Ok
+	10*sum_squares(z) # Ok
+	-1*sum_squares(z) # Fails

 ### Solving